Project manager and 2 men meet in conference room in front of laptops

 Experience: 5 years

-The contract PCM will oversees project controls functional area for very large, multidisciplinary, high-risk, capital engineering and construction projects from FEED to operations.
-You will be responsible for project planning and scheduling, cost estimating and monitoring, progress measurement, risk management and reporting.
-Manage project controls personnel.
+DESCRIPTION:Manages and oversees project controls functional area for very large multidisciplinary high risk capital engineering and construction projects.
+Responsible for project planning and scheduling, cost estimating and monitoring, progress measurement, risk management and reporting.
+Manages project controls personnel.
 Responsible for establishing operating policies to mitigate risk.
 Provides guidance and consultation for project managers and corporate management.
 Experienced with a variety of the field's concepts, practices, and procedures.
 Relies on extensive experience and judgment to plan and accomplish goals.
-This role will be a 'hands-on' position with the successful applicant undertaking the day-to day cost engineering duties on the owner's team.
-Essential Functions:* Guide and direct resolution of project difficulties and complex project control issues.
-Strong analytical skills required to review all project controls information and ensure accuracy as well as identify issues, concerns and potential mitigations. * Interact with the Project Management team and corporate management team and participate in regular project meetings.
-Gather information and prepare reports and presentations of information as needed on the project.* Identify and communicate design changes, scope changes and schedule slippages and potential impacts and participate in the identification of mitigations.
+This position is "hands on" or working manager position.DUTIES: * Guide and direct resolution of project difficulties and complex project control issues.
+Strong analytical skills required to review all project controls information and ensure accuracy as well as identify issues, concerns and potential mitigations. * Interact with the Project Management team and Corporate management team and participate in regular project meetings.
+Gather information and prepare reports and presentations of information as needed on the project. * Identify and communicate design changes, scope changes and schedule slippages and potential impacts and participate in the identification of mitigations.
 Ensure trends of cost and schedule are identified, manage change management process and communicate and suggest corrective actions.

 Location: Bagdad